Benefits of Gentle Exfoliation for Skin Over 40: The Ultimate Guide

-As we get older, our skin’s natural renewal process slows down, leading to dullness and accentuating wrinkles and lines.
-Without proper care, your face can end up looking older than it is.
-Gentle exfoliation helps revitalize your complexion and is a crucial part of your routine.
+Without proper care, your face may appear older than it is.
+Gentle exfoliation revitalizes your complexion and is crucial to your routine.

 A woman over 40 exfoliating her face with a washcloth.

-What is Gentle exfoliation
+What is Gentle Exfoliation

-What happens to skin over 40?
+What Happens to Skin Over 40?

 Woman looking at her skin in the mirror.
 After 40, we get enlarged pores and dry skin.